Ganfort 0.3/5 Eye drops

 - Decreased sensation of the front part of the eye; double vision; drooping eyelid; separation of one of the layers within the eyeball after surgery to reduce the pressure in the eye; irritation and inflammation of the surface of the eye

-- Heart failure; irregularity or stopping of the heartbeat; slowing of heart rate; slow or fast heartbeat; too much fluid, mainly water, accumulating in the body; chest pain
+- Heart failure; irregularity or stopping of the heartbeat; slowing of heart rate; too much fluid, mainly water, accumulating in the body and lungs; chest pain

 - Low blood pressure; swelling or coldness of your hands and feet caused by constriction of your blood vessels; pain; discomfort or tiredness in the legs that occurs during walking